SHatzenbuehler/thesis_project/README.md

 # thesis_project
-Deconvolution analysis of DNA methylation data, RNAseq data, and single-cell RNAseq of glioblastoma patients (TCGA, clincal data).
+Deconvolution analysis of DNA methylation data and RNAseq data of glioblastoma patients (from TCGA).